zephir-lang/documentation/docs/operators.md

 ```

 ### Branch Prediction Hints

 What is branch prediction?
-Check this [article](https://igoro.com/archive/fast-and-slow-if-statements-branch-prediction-in-modern-processors/) or refer to the [Wikipedia article](https://en.wikipedia.org/wiki/Branch_predictor).
+Check this [article][article] or refer to the [Wikipedia article][wikipedia_article].
 In environments where performance is very important, it may be useful to introduce these hints.

 Consider the following example: